johnnyzhang295/HOME/support/README.md

-IF YOU ARE SMARTER THAN ME YOU WILL USE THE FILES IN 'raw survey scores' DIRECTORY:
+IF YOU ARE SMARTER THAN ME YOU WILL USE THE FILES IN "HOME/support/raw survey scores"

 These all follow the same format: [12 x 15] matrix where column vector is subject data.